 This must not be understood as saying that we can be the Lord’s equals by bearing witness to him to the extent of shedding our blood.
 He had the power of laying down his life; we by contrast cannot choose the length of our lives, and we die even if it is against our will.
 He, by dying, destroyed death in himself; we are freed from death only in his death.
 His body did not see corruption; our body will see corruption and only then be clothed through him in incorruption at the end of the world.
 He needed no help from us in saving us; without him we can do nothing.
 He gave himself to us as the vine to the branches; apart from him we cannot have life.

 Finally, even if brothers die for brothers, yet no martyr by shedding his blood brings forgiveness for the sins of his brothers, as Christ brought forgiveness to us.
 In this he gave us, not an example to imitate but a reason for rejoicing.
 Inasmuch, then, as they shed their blood for their brothers, the martyrs provided “the same kind of meal” as they had received at the Lord’s table.
 Let us then love one another as Christ also loved us and gave himself up for us.

-This excerpt on imitating Christ’s death as the perfection of love is taken from St. Augustine’s Treatise on the Gospel of John (Tractate 84, 1-2 CCL 36, 536-538) is used in the Roman Catholic Church’s Divine Office of Readings for Wednesday of Holy Week, with the accompanying biblical reading being Hebrews12:14-29.
+This excerpt on imitating Christ’s death as the perfection of love is taken from St. Augustine’s Treatise on the Gospel of John (Tractate 84, 1-2 CCL 36, 536-538) is used in the Roman Catholic Church’s Divine Office of Readings for Wednesday of Holy Week.
+The accompanying biblical reading being Hebrews 12:14-29.